oceanmodeling/fabm-oxypom/ReadMe.md

 ## Project status

-This is part of the `DAM-ElbeXtgreme` project.
+This is part of the DAM `mareXtreme` mission's `ElbeXtreme` project funded by BMFTR 2024-2026.

 ## Contributing and reporting